Multibeam Target Detection

 Unlinked seed targets.

-If Retain unlinked satellites is selected, then unlinked satellite targets are returned.
+If Retain unlinked targets is selected, then unlinked satellite targets are returned.
 Otherwise unlinked satellite targets are discarded.

 Link target clusters